pointfreeco/swift-dependencies/README.md

 ## Alternatives

-There are also many dependency injection libraries in the Swift and iOS community.
-Each one of these has their own set of priorities and trade-offs that differ from Dependencies.
+There are many other dependency injection libraries in the Swift community.
+Each has its own set of priorities and trade-offs that differ from Dependencies.
+Here are a few well-known examples:

   * [Cleanse](https://github.com/square/Cleanse)
   * [Factory](https://github.com/hmlongco/Factory)